 Given the politicization of vaccines during the pandemic, vaccine advocates should be mindful of controversial vaccine issues, especially nonmedical exemptions and vaccine mandates, in state legislatures.
 Rather than feeding into a fabricated controversy, it would perhaps be more advantageous to identify potential bipartisan topics, such as increasing vaccine information or improving access to vaccines to promote incremental improvement in public policy and health.
 Previous research has found that vaccine-related policies can be collaborative and promote increased immunization rates in a state with a conservative majority in power such as Texas.
 This data is promising and should be used to encourage bipartisan cooperation on vaccine issues.

-The authors would like to thank the funders of this project.
-The authors would also like to thank the staff and students who helped transcript hearings, code testimony, and review manuscript drafts including Baker Institute staff Daniel Morali, Jacquie Klotz, and Flora Naylor; Baker Institute CHB interns Neha Kalakuntla, Hallie Trial, and Neha Tallapragada; and Baker Institute EMERGE scholar Tietchan Dang.
-Finally, the authors would like to thank the staff at The Immunization Partnership for their help with the Baker Institute Vaccine Project.
+The authors would like to thank the staff and students who helped transcript hearings, code testimony, and review manuscript drafts including Baker Institute staff Daniel Morali, Jacquie Klotz, and Flora Naylor; Baker Institute CHB interns Neha Kalakuntla, Hallie Trial, and Neha Tallapragada; and Baker Institute EMERGE scholar Tietchan Dang.
+The authors would also like to thank the staff at The Immunization Partnership for their help with the Baker Institute Vaccine Project.
+This article is part of the 2022 Vaccine Policy Symposium.
+Support for dissemination of this report and other vaccine policy research was generously provided by a “Bridging Bioethics Research & Policy” grant from The Greenwall Foundation.
+For more information and other related research, visit the Baker Institute Vaccine Project webpage at https://www.bakerinstitute.org/vaccine-project.

 [*]All state hearings were public, webcast, and recorded.
 Witnesses identified themselves prior to testifying.
 However, to respect personal privacy, this paper will use randomly generated IDs in place of names.